 Before Chest X-ray

-The following are the nursing interventions prior to chest x-ray:
+The following are the nursing interventions before chest x-ray:

 - Remove all metallic objects.
 Items such as jewelry, pins, buttons etc can hinder the visualization of the chest.